 Yes.
 Each account can have only one designated beneficiary.
 However, a contributor may open an account for one child and, at a later date, change the designated beneficiary to another member of the original designated beneficiary’s family.

-The State of Arizona has established a maximum account balance limit of $575,000 effective October 1, 2023 through September 30, 2024 for contributions to the account(s) of each designated beneficiary.
+The State of Arizona has established a maximum account balance limit of $590,000 effective October 1, 2024 through September 30, 2025 for contributions to the account(s) of each designated beneficiary.

-If the beneficiary does not attend college or does not finish college the account owner maintains control of the account.
+If the beneficiary does not attend college or does not finish college the account owner maintains control of the account, but there are several options to consider.
 The account owner can change the name of the beneficiary on the account to another member of the original beneficiary’s family.
-Funds may be left in the account for the current beneficiary in the event he or she returns to school.
-If the money is withdrawn and not used for qualified higher education expenses, investment earnings will become subject to federal and state income tax, and a federal 10 percent penalty will be imposed.
+Also, funds may be left in the account for the current beneficiary in the event he or she returns to school.
+Starting in 2024, any remaining AZ529 account funds may also be transferred to a Roth IRA for the same beneficiary free of any tax, penalty or applicable income limits.
+Please see https://az529.gov/roth-ira/ for outlined requirements and additional guidance.

 For state financial aid, the balance in an account will not be treated as income of the parents, nor of the student when determining financial need.
 Federal financial aid programs may take up to 5.64% of the account balance into consideration as a parental asset when determining eligibility for need-based aid.